How much will court approval cost me? in Montgomery County, Maryland

 In Montgomery County, Maryland, this process must be handled through the Montgomery County Circuit Court, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows Md.
 Code Ann., Cts. & Jud.
 Proc. §§ 5-1101 to 5-1112 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-Continuing on, the answer to "How much will court approval cost me? " in Montgomery County is influenced by both the state's legal framework under Md.
+Continuing on, "How much will court approval cost me? " in Montgomery County follows Md.

 Code Ann. , Cts.